anaconda/pyscript-tutorial/mod1_getting_started_with_pyscript.md

 # Getting Started with PyScript

-In this module, we will learn how to get started with PyScript.
+In this course, we will learn how to get started with PyScript.
 We will learn how it works, how to work with it, and will explore the many features PyScript provides to create rich web applications.

-## How to navigate through the content
+## How to navigate through content

 In each chapter, we will work on a single PyScript app aimed at exploring specific features, and capabilities offered by the platform.